astrolamb-gaming/VS-Code-MAST-Extension/README.md

 	* faces package
 	* sbs_utils/procedural
 * Autocompletion for variables etc in current file and files in scope
+	- NOTE: It's virtually impossible to determine the type of a variable programmatically.
+The extension can't really do it, so you'll have to keep track of what each variable represents.
+	The extension will give you options that show the object type associated with that option.
 * Autocompletion for labels in current file and files in scope
 * Function signature information (i.e. notes on argument types)
 * Go To Definition functionality